864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 13. Machine to Machine (M2M) Communication

-Machine to Machine (M2M) communication is the collection of data from machinery via electronic sensors to the transference of such data via networks to special software that can accurately interpret it.
+Machine-to-machine (M2M) communication is the collection of data from machinery via electronic sensors to the transference of such data via networks to special software that can accurately interpret it.

 The transference of data between machines and software either becomes the product of human evaluation or direct imperatives that are transferred directly to other machines and processes in order for them to complete their tasks.

-M2M method and technology are the cornerstones of Manufacturing 4.0 as the amount of data collected in today’s manufacturing facilities are often too large to interpret using traditional data collection and analysis methods & tools.
+M2M method and technology are the cornerstones of Manufacturing 4.0 as the amount of data collected in today’s manufacturing facilities is often too large to interpret using traditional data collection and analysis methods & tools.

 The amount of data that Industry 4.0 can generate is way too much for human consumption and is one reason for so much of it going unused.